wickercgr/discord-token-checker-2024/README.md

 # FEATURES
 Its features are too many, watch the video (:
+Accounts are not flagged in any way.
+And it doesn't require any resources. (proxy,fingerprint,useragent,solver etc.)

 # WHO AM I?
 I created this GitHub project to enhance my skills.
 I decided to share it because similar software is no longer functional.
 It is meant solely for entertainment purposes, so please do not use it for anything harmful.
 Maybe I can share the source codes in the future.